JingqiHu/ember-avatar/README.md

 Main-function:

+1. First choice: URL   (***always URL priority***）
+   - display the picture.
+   Second choice: Name
-1. First choice URL to display the picture.  (***always URL priority***） Second choice Name to display the first letter of the name.
+   - display the first letter of the name.
-    If neither URL and Name exist display message.
+    If neither URL and Name exists
+   - display message.
-2. Click the letter or picture to mark.
+2. Click the letter or picture to mark. (flip)
+3. Dynamic size

 Sub-function

 1. Clean/Get URL
 2. Switch pictures

-How to Use
+How to view

-Coming soon...
+1. Open GitShell
+  - ember serve
+2. Open browser
+  - localhost:4200/test